The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

 Let $g$ be the genus of the general curve in $|kH|$, so that $|kH| \cong \mathbb P^g$.
-Given the moduli space $M_v(S) $, the Le Potier morphism \cite[\S 2.2]{LePotier},\cite[\S 2.3]{LePotierA}: \beq\la{lepotiermo} \pi: M_v(S) \to \mathbb P^g, \eeq associates with each sheaf its Fitting support.
-By abuse of notation, we call $M_v(S)$ the relative compactified Jacobian of degree $d:=\chi+g-1$ of the universal curve over $|kH|$, since the fiber of $\pi$ over an integral curve is precisely the degree $d$ compactified Jacobian of the curve itself.
-More generally, the fiber of $\pi$ over a curve $\Gamma \in |kH|$ is identified with the Simpson moduli space of pure rank $1$ degree $d$ sheaves on $\Gamma$ that are semistable with respect to the polarization $H$; if the curve is integral then there is a dense open set of the fiber parametrizing line bundles on the curve \cite{re80}, so the notation is justified, but if the curve is non--reduced, then the locus parametrizing line bundles might be empty (cf. Corollary \ref{odd not loc free}).

-By \cite{Mukai, Beauville-int}, the Le Potier morphism (\ref{lepotiermo}) has Lagrangian fibers when restricted to $M_v(S)^{\rm reg}$.
-As mentioned above, the integral variety $M_v(S)$ is singular precisely when the positive Mukai vector $v$ is not primitive.
+The Le Potier morphism \cite[\S 2.2]{LePotier},\cite[\S 2.3]{LePotierA}: \beq\la{lepotiermo} \pi: M_v(S) \to \mathbb P^g, \eeq associates with each sheaf its Fitting support.
+Since the fiber of $\pi$ over an integral curve is precisely the degree $d$ compactified Jacobian of the curve itself, by abuse of notation we refer to $M_v(S)$ as the relative compactified Jacobian of degree $d:=\chi+g-1$ of the universal curve over $|kH|$.
+Note, however, that if curve is non--reduced, the locus in a fiber parametrizing line bundles might be empty (cf. Corollary \ref{odd not loc free}).
+By \cite{Mukai, Beauville-int}, the morphism (\ref{lepotiermo}) has Lagrangian fibers when restricted to the smooth locus $M_v(S)^{\rm reg}$.

-By Remark \ref{rmkpoly}, O'Grady's $10$-dimensional examples are symplectic resolutions of moduli spaces of the form $ M_{2v'}(\ks)$, with $(v')^2=2$.
-We want a projective model in $OG10$ endowed with a Lagrangian Le Potier morphism.
-For this, we first need to choose for $v'$ a Mukai vector corresponding to pure dimension one sheaves.
-This forces $v_0=0,$ and thus $H^2=2$.
+In order for $v=2v'$ with $(v')^2=2$ to be the Mukai vector of pure dimension one sheaves, one needs $v_0=0$ and $H^2=2$.
 To achieve this consider a polarized K3 surface of degree $2$, i.e., a surface $\ks$ realized as a $2:1$ cover:

 ramified along a smooth plane sextic curve.
 The linear system $H:=r^* \mc O_{\mathbb P^2} (1)$ is of genus $2$, i.e., its general member is a nonsingular connected curve of genus $2$ and $|H| \cong \mathbb P^2$.
-If the sextic curve is general and smooth, then $r$ is a cyclic cover and $NS(S)\simeq \zed \langle H\rangle$.
+If the smooth sextic curve is general then $NS(S)\simeq \zed \langle H\rangle$ \cite{Buium}.
 From now on, unless otherwise stated, we will assume that $\ks$ is a general in this sense.
-The Mukai vector: \beq\la{vprimo} v':=(0,1, \chi'), \qquad \chi' \neq 0, \eeq is positive and satisfies $v'^2=2$.
-With these choices, the moduli space $M_{v'}(S)$ is a smooth projective irreducible holomorphic symplectic fourfold, with a Lagrangian fibration
+The Mukai vector \beq\la{vprimo} v':=(0,1, \chi') \eeq is positive and satisfies $v'^2=2$.
+With these choices, the moduli space $M_{v'}(S)$ is a smooth projective irreducible holomorphic symplectic fourfold, with a Lagrangian fibration \beq \la{mprimo} M_{v'}(S) \to |H| = \mathbb P^2, \eeq realizing it as the relative compactified Jacobian of degree $d':=\chi'+1$ of the universal curve $\m{C}'/|H|$.